 On those toasty summer days, the Museum is a great place to take a pause and slow down for a couple hours.

-21 – Walk the Doe Mountain Trail
+30 – Bring the whole family along on the Doe Mountain Trail

 Forming a part of the Coconino National Forest, the Doe Mountain Trail is a 1.5-mile-long route perfect for kids and adults alike, with some of Arizona’s most beautiful wildflowers dotted along the way.

+Once you reach the precipice, you’ll be treated to some of the most stunning views around, with Verde Valley and Boynton Pass perfectly laid out below.
 To make the most of your time in the area, consider conquering Doe Mountain and then nearby Fay Canyon immediately after!

-22 – Sign up for a Sedona buggy tour!
+31 – Sign up for a Sedona buggy tour!

 Whether a full or half-day (typically four hours) tour, a buggy adventure is the perfect choice for those wanting to get an intimate feel of Sedona’s diverse scenery and wildlife.